 Insurers Are Plugging Into ‘Gamification,’ But Are Only Beginning to See Its Potential Published in Health Plan Week, April 23 issue, copyright © 2012 by Atlantic Information Services, Inc. Reprinted with permission from Atlantic Information Services, Inc. If UnitedHealth Group had its way, all of its members would own a Microsoft Xbox video game system and would use it every day.
+While promoting video games might sound like a way to grow couch potatoes, UnitedHealth and several other major insurers are using concepts behind popular video games to promote wellness, encourage exercise and boost social interactions between people -- and ultimately improve health outcomes and lower costs.
 But health insurers have yet to harness the full potential of gaming for their members, says Kris Duggan, CEO of Menlo Park, Calif.-based Badgeville, which consults with companies and helps develop products for "gamification" efforts.
 "If you look at the health care industry in general, it's not the most terribly exciting of times.
 Humana is also using Xbox Kinect.
 Aetna Sees BMI Decline

 Zombie Apocalypse, the Board Game | Wired Design BRAINS!
 Zombies want them and Jeff Gracia has them.
 By day, Gracia is a software test automation engineer for Bose.
 By night, he uses his (tasty) gray matter to deal with the unruly undead, along with the more pedestrian horrors of designing a board game, like production deadlines and shipping costs.
 On Apr.
 22, Gracia raised $210,237 on Kickstarter to bring Zpocalypse to market.
 How did a humble engineer with no game-development or design expertise end up with a six-figure haul?
 Game Night of the Living Dead The project started as a creative outlet.
 His first prototypes were crude black-and-white printouts and gameplay was a disaster, “Everyone died in a few minutes” admitted Gracia.
 Unfazed, he redesigned the rules.
 Gracia and Parks had a rule set and general design, but games live or die on artwork.
 The pair held a “design-off”, with the only prize being more unpaid work, goth glory, and a share of future revenues.
 Custom design software allowed the team to rapidly develop content.